metpallyv/Polynomial_Regression/README.md

 • Sinusoid Dataset: This is an artificial dataset created by randomly sampling the function y = f(x) = 7.5 sin(2.25πx).
-You have a total of 100 samples of the input feature x and the corresponding noise corrupted output/function values y.
-In addition to this you are also given a validation set that has 50 samples.
-Since, there is only one input feature, I added higher powers of the input feature p ∈ {1, 2, 3, . . . , 15} and calculated the RMSE on the validation set.
+You have a total of 100 samples of the input feature x and the corresponding noise corrupted output/function values y.Since, there is only one input feature, I added higher powers of the input feature p ∈ {1, 2, 3, . . . , 15} and calculated the RMSE on the validation set.